Blog Post December 4, 2025 | 12 minutes read

 The reality

 B2B data degrades continuously.
-Companies merge, contacts change roles, corporate hierarchies shift through acquisitions.
-Your partners update their information in their own systems, but those changes never reach your master data.
+Companies merge, contacts change roles and corporate hierarchies shift through acquisitions.
+Your partners update their information in their own systems, but those changes never reach your master data or contact database.

 Even the most thorough cleanup becomes obsolete quickly as business relationships evolve.